 The importance of joint work between the public, private and local communities.

 The Ibero-American Secretary General, Rebeca Grynspan, was very eloquent and enlightening in highlighting the importance of an appropriate regulatory framework with public policies to develop gastronomic tourism in the destination.
 Without support from all sectors, it is difficult to orchestrate and position gastronomy as a brand of a destination.
 In addition, these policies are the work basis on the creation of jobs and quality workforce for the sector.

 About the Startups competition and industry innovations:

 Peer-to-peer platforms focusing on meal sharing, cooking classes and experiences with locals, are no longer novelties, but part of the gastronomy tourism industry.

 A few years ago, there was a boom of this type of platforms.
-As they are now more consolidated and most of them in expanding market phase, this category of startup were not awarded in the 1st competition of the sector.
-This is the case of the Brazilian Dinneer and Thai-based Cookly, who despite reaching the semi-final of the contest, competing with more than 300 subscribers, were not listed among the 5 finalists in the event.
+As they are now more consolidated and most of them in expanding market phase, this category of startup was not awarded in the 1st competition of the sector.
+This is the case of the Brazilian company Dinneer and Thai-based Cookly, who despite reaching the semi-final of the contest, competing with more than 300 subscribers, were not listed among the 5 finalists in the event.
 It is a signal that the sector wants more innovation.

 The democratization of the independent traveller

 The big winner of the contest was the company Dinify, who develops an app that facilitates the interaction of the traveller in any restaurant in the world, offering translated menus and in-app order process in any language.
 In addition, the UNWTO gave special recognition to another startup, bitemojo, which offers a mobile app that drives the traveller through self-guided culinary experiences.

 The result of the startup contest shows a tendency in the development of digital and independent experiences for the traveller.
 Based on that, we bring our last question…